 Bocas Del Toro province is on the Caribbean coast next to Costa Rica and is home to a famous archipelago of islands.
-It is a real island life, with stunning beaches and scenery.
-Be aware, it is remote and best suited to those looking to lead the simple life.
+It’s a chance to experience real island life, with stunning beaches and scenery.

 There are Expat communities on most islands in Bocas Del Toro, and people are generally supportive and welcoming as in many small communities.

 Beach real estate can be very affordable here, as is eating out.
-Just be aware that some Expats have had issues with real estate title in Bocas Del Toro.
+Just be aware that some Expats have had issues with real estate titles in Bocas Del Toro.

 The nightlife is, naturally, quieter than in larger cities like David and Panama City.

 Panama has endless areas to explore.
 From well-trodden Expat paths to untouched gems, the country has it all.
 This list of the best places to retire in Panama is just to get you started.